jimchristie/jimchristie/_posts/2018-11-13-modern-agile.md

 ### <span class="bullet-container">![](/img/uploads/icon-small-experiment-and-learn-rapidly-alt.svg)</span> Experiment and Learn Rapidly

 This is the core of business agility.
-Business agility is all about being able to try new things, learn from them, and pivot based on the results.
+Business agility is all about being able to try new things, learn from them, and move in a new direction based on the results.

+Modern Agile doesn't suggest that these things are easy, and neither do I. They're hard.
+Creating safety is uncomfortable.
+Continuous delivery is a lot of work.
+Continuously delivering_ value _is even more.
+Experimentation and learning is a huge shift for most organizations.
+And making people awesome...what does that even mean?
+Modern agile doesn't give you these answers.
+That's because it shouldn't.
+Your organization is a special snowflake and, to mix metaphors, there are no silver bullets.

 \* All images in this post are courtesy of [Modern Agile](http://modernagile.org/).